-Press Browse to open a file dialog to select a .usd, .usda or .usdc file to import.
-When checked, the file will be imported 'as is' and will not be modifiable by CGA rules.
+File Press Browse to open a file dialog to select a .usd, .usda or .usdc file to import.
+Import as static model When checked, the file will be imported 'as is' and will not be modifiable by CGA rules.
 Otherwise, start shapes are created from the provided (if available: textured) polygons, ready to be used with CGA rules.
-When checked, the geometry automatically aligns to the terrain.
-Factor applied to the imported object.
-Adds the specified offset to the imported object: Center: Sets the offset such that the object is centered on the scene's origin. • Reset: Sets the offset back to zero.
+Align to terrain When checked, the geometry automatically aligns to the terrain.
+Scale Factor applied to the imported object.
+Adds the specified offset to the imported object: Offset • Center : Sets the offset such that the object is centered on the scene's origin. • Reset : Sets the offset back to zero.